-To report water emergencies outside regular work hours, please contact the Henniker Police Department.
+To report water emergencies outside regular work hours, please contact the Henniker Police Department or the Cogswell Springs Water Works emergency number at 603-496-5305.
 The Water Commissioners are Jeff Connor, William R. Hall and Jerry D. Gilbert.
-For more information about your drinking water, please call Norman Bumford at 603-428-3237.
-The Water Commissioners hold their meetings at the Water Department office located at 146 Davison Road on the third Tuesday of each month at 3:00 PM.
+For more information about your drinking water, pleasecall Jim Donison at 603-428-3237.
+The Water Commissioners hold their meetings at the Water Department office located at 146 Davison Road, typically on the third Tuesday of each month at 4:00 PM.

-Violations and Other information: There was one violation in 2019.
-See Below.
+Violations and Other information: There were no violations in 2021